kristiania/PG4200-Lab4-V26/src/main/java/assignment/README.md

 If the method indeed behaves as O(n log n), we expect that the last fraction will converge to a constant, while the second-to-last fraction should be decreasing.

-### Part 2) Comparing the running times of two methods for determining if an array has duplicate entries</h2>
+### Part 2) Comparing the running times of two methods for determining if an array has duplicate entries

 Methods you will implement: **unique1Runtime(int)** and **unique2Runtime(int)**